by Christopher Zoukis

 Lawmakers and prosecutors just don’t get it.
 Instead of treatment and prevention of opioid overdoses, lawmakers and prosecutors are pushing for more convictions under draconian drug-induced homicide laws in response to America’s deadly crisis.
 They claim it is to “send a strong message” to drug dealers.

 In reality, the only “message” being heard, however, is not to call 911, lest you get charged in the death under the drug-induced homicide laws.
 Rather than targeting the major drug distributors as the laws were intended, prosecutors often charge friends and lovers of the victim, according to Health in Justice, an organization that opposes “criminalization of health and social problems” and tracks punitive drug policies.
 “Fewer than half of the cases we analyzed involved a traditional buyer/seller relationship,” noted Leo Beletsky, lead investigator at Health in Justice and associate professor of law and health sciences at Northeastern University.

 “Drug-induced homicide is couched as a way to respond to the overdose crisis, but prosecutors are not held accountable for proving whether these laws are effective,” said Lindsay LaSalle, senior staff attorney at the Drug Policy Alliance, a New York-based nonprofit.
-“There is not a shred of evidence that ...
+“There is not a shred of evidence that these laws are ...

 by Sandy Rozek

 If every shred of evidence showed that traffic lights, while costing large amounts of resources to install, did nothing to decrease auto accidents and actually created a host of undesirable consequences, would cities still install them at every major intersection?

 This is exactly what happens with the creation of what are euphemistically called “child safety zones.”